wyuaq/Optimal-Holographic-MIMO-Channel-Estimation/README.md

 The notations used in the codes may be slightly different from those in the papers.
 I tried to clarify with detailed comments.
 Should you meet any confusion or need any further help, please feel free to contact me via email (my github name [at] connect.ust.hk).

-If you find the codes useful for your research, please kindly cite our journal paper (bibtex file is provided at the bottom).
+If you find the codes useful for your research, please kindly cite our journal paper (bibtex file is provided at the bottom) and leave a star.
 Enjoy reproducible research!

 ## Citation